GeorgeHarland/insurance-quote-test/README.md

 A quick tech test built with Next.js, TypeScript, Styled Components.

-File structure includes /templates for the page template, /styles for colors/breakpoints/globalstyles, /data for page data (not everything uses this but that's the goal).
+File structure includes /templates for the page template, /styles for colors/breakpoints/globalstyles, /data for page data (not everything uses this but that's the goal)

 ## Future Work